YangModels/yang/tools/statistics/README.md

     - Number of yang files in standard directory with duplicates
     - Number of yang files in standard directory without duplicates
     - Number of files parsed into yangcatalog
+    - Number of unique files parsed into yangcatalog